-The United States Customs service intercepted a record shipment of contraband heroin on Thursday (10 October).The drug, concealed in an automobile, was discovered in a routine customs check at Laredo, Texas on the U.S.-Mexican border.The "retail" value of the heroin was estimated at about 40 million dollars, making this the biggest catch of smuggled heroin ever on the Mexican border.
+Background: The United States Customs service intercepted a record shipment of contraband heroin on Thursday (10 October).The drug, concealed in an automobile, was discovered in a routine customs check at Laredo, Texas on the U.S.-Mexican border.The "retail" value of the heroin was estimated at about 40 million dollars, making this the biggest catch of smuggled heroin ever on the Mexican border.

 Customs agents said the automobile -- with Canadian license plate was driver by Joseph Michel Caron, 33, of Montreal, Canada.With him was his wife, Ida, 30, also of Montreal.The car was routinely checked at Laredo, as it entered the United States from Mexico.A customs agent noticed that the back seat of the vehicle seemed unusually hard to the touch.Thinking that the Carons were attempting to smuggle liquor, he ordered a search.